 Graduate Certificate in Managing Juvenile and Adult Populations

-- A unique program specifically designed for professionals working with juveniles and adults who are in contact with the criminal justice system as victims, offenders, or family members.
+- A graduate certificate designed for professionals who work with youth and adults who are in contact with the criminal justice system as victims, offenders, or family members.

-- A 15-hour program includes both criminal justice and social work courses, which can be taken on campus or online.
+- The 15-hour program (5 graduate level courses) targets pre-selected criminal justice and social work courses, which can be completed online or on-campus in the evening.

 - One 3 Credit Elective in CRCJ or SOWK approved by Master's Program Coordinator, or an internship